sheadawson/prompt-templates/Term/Term_BaseDefinition.md

  ### <span style="font-weight: normal">🔀</span> Synonyms

- Bullet list of synonyms in format "synonym (description)"
+ Bullet list of up to 5 synonyms in format "synonym (description)"

  ### <span style="font-weight: normal">🔄</span> Antonyms

- Bullet list of antonyms in format "antonym (description)"`
+ Bullet list of up to 5 antonyms in format "antonym (description)"`

 END_IF